Mandy8808/Implementation/README.md

 The repository consists of two folders:

-- **Modules:** where are the modules used
+- **Modules**: where appear the different modules used.
-- **ell_boson:** where are the jupyter notebook used for the background solution, its perturbations, and some plots.
+- **ell_boson**: where appear the jupyter's notebooks used for the background solution, its perturbations, and generate some plots.

 ### Modules folder